ilyasotkov/high-level-devops/docs/index.md

 ## Question: what problems do enterprises face that DevOps can solve?

-- Communication problems between developers ("works on my machine")
+- Communication problems between developers ("hm, works on my laptop")
 - Inability to quickly go from commit to release
-- Problems with reliability in production (scalability, uptime, response times)
+- Problems with reliability in production: lack of scalability, frequent downtime, slow response times
-- Late responses to production release problems
+- Late responses to problems in production

 ## Task: draw a diagram for the whole DevOps process